truongmkevin/bank-ocr-kata-challenge/README.md

 # bank-ocr-kata-challenge

-Took on the challenge to try this coding kata and see how much I could get done in **3 hours**.
+Took on the challenge to try this bank OCR coding kata (original description: [http://codingdojo.org/kata/BankOCR](http://codingdojo.org/kata/BankOCR/)) and see how much I could get done in **3 hours**.
 However, I did read the challenge a couple days before I started coding and did do some mental preliminary designing!
 Even then, once I started the clock and wrote my first functions, I had to come back to refactor how I originally planned it.

 My high level notes I wrote were: